2022 Hormozgan earthquakes

-The 2022 Hormozgan earthquakes were a pair of doublet earthquakes that struck southern Iran on 1 July, 2022.
+The 2022 Hormozgan earthquakes were doublet earthquakes that struck southern Iran on 1 July 2022.
 The earthquakes, which occurred around two hours apart, killed seven people and injured dozens more.

 Tectonic setting

 Hormozgan province lies at the southern margin of the collision zone between the Eurasian Plate and the Arabian Plate.
 This collision lead to the creation of the Zagros Mountains and the Iranian Plateau.
 The main fault system that runs through the Zagros Range is the Zagros fold and thrust belt, which has been responsible for causing many earthquakes in Iran over the years.

 Earthquake

-This earthquake is part of a sequence of earthquakes on 1 July, 2022, in southern Iran that began with a magnitude 6.0, followed by a magnitude 5.7 aftershock two hours later, and a magnitude 6.0 earthquake one minute after the magnitude 5.7 earthquake.
+This earthquake is part of a sequence of earthquakes on 1 July 2022, in southern Iran that began with a magnitude 6.0, followed by a magnitude 5.7 aftershock two hours later, and a magnitude 6.0 earthquake one minute after the magnitude 5.7 earthquake.
 The first two events were initially reported as 6.1 magnitude, while the third was an initial 6.2.
 They were revised down several hours later.
 Earthquake sequences similar to this one have previously occurred in the Zagros Mountains, with a similar sequence occurring in November 2021.